nuts-foundation/nuts-node/docs/pages/development/2-api.rst

 Versioning
 ==========

 We use versioning of the APIs.
-This is reflected in both the OAS files and the http paths.
+This is reflected in both the OAS files and the HTTP paths.
+Versions must follow the pattern ``v`` and start at ``v1``.
 These are major versions, any breaking change results in a new major version of the API.
-New additions and bug fixes may be done in the current version.
+New additions, bug fixes and changes that are backwards compatible may be done in the current version.

 Code generation
 ===============